BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 ## Stop notes

-Using T+click will add a stop note.
-A stop note simple stops the sound and are displayed as little triangles.
+Stop notes simply stop the sound and are displayed as little triangles.
 Although they are displayed next to the note preceding them, they actually have no pitch or instrument, they simply stop the sound.

+To create a stop note on Desktop, **right-click** on a note and select "Make Stop Note".
+Alternatively, you can use **T+click** to create a stop note.

 *As of FamiStudio 3.0.0 stop notes are no longer needed since they have been replaced by note durations.
 There are cases where stop notes will still remain when notes are detected to have inconsistent durations, but those should be relatively rare.*